Megaloceros

 Megaloceros (from Greek: μεγαλος megalos + κερας keras, literally "Great Horn"; see also Lister (1987)) is an extinct genus of deer whose members lived throughout Eurasia from the Pleistocene to the early Holocene.
 The type and only undisputed member of the genus, Megaloceros giganteus, vernacularly known as the "Irish elk" or "giant deer", is also the best known.
 Fallow deer are thought to be their closest living relatives.
-Megaloceros has been suggested to be closely related to other genera of "giant deer", like the East Asian genus Sinomegaceros (whose species are sometimes included in Megaloceros), and the European Praemegaceros.
+Megaloceros has been suggested to be closely related to other genera of "giant deer", like the East Asian genus Sinomegaceros and the largely European Praemegaceros, the species of both genera having been historically attributed to Megaloceros.

 Nomenclatural history

 Megaloceros giganteus was originally described in 1799 as Alce gigantea by Johann Friedrich Blumenbach based on specimens found in Ireland.
 With Alce being a variant of the genus Alces used for elk/moose.'

 In 1827 Joshua Brookes, in a listing of his zoological collection, named the Megaloceros (spelled Megalocerus in the earlier editions) in the following passage: